F5Networks/f5-appsvcs-extension/docs/declarations/non-http-services.rst

 Using an existing TFTP profile in a declaration
 ```````````````````````````````````````````````
+.. sidebar:: :fonticon:`fa fa-info-circle fa-lg` Version Notice:

+   Support for creating a TFTP profile is available in BIG-IP AS3 3.43 and later.

-This example shows how can use TFTP (Trivial File Transfer Protocol) profiles that already exist on your BIG-IP system in a BIG-IP AS3 declaration.
-The TFTP profile enables you to configure the BIG-IP system to read and write files from or to a remote server.
+This updated example shows how you can create a TFTP (Trivial File Transfer Protocol) profile in a declaration using BIG-IP AS3 3.43 and later.
+In previous versions of BIG-IP AS3, you could reference an existing profile, but not create one.

+The TFTP profile allows you to configure the BIG-IP system to read and write files from or to a remote server.
 See the |tftpdoc| chapter of the BIG-IP documentation for detailed information.

-See |tftppoint| in the :ref:`Schema Reference<schema-reference>` for usage options.
+See |tftpp| in the Schema Reference for information on available properties and AS3 usage options.

+..
+IMPORTANT:: In the following example, the **algLogProfile** and **logPublisher** properties require the CGNAT module to be provisioned and BIG-IP version to be 15.1 or higher.

 This declaration creates the following objects on the BIG-IP:

-- Partition (tenant) named **Exampe_Service_UDP**.
+- Partition (tenant) named **Example_Service_UDP**.
+- An Application named **Application**.
-- A virtual service named **service** that references an existing TFTP profile on the BIG-IP system.
+- A virtual service named **service** that references the TFTP profile
+- A TFTP profile named **TFTP_profile** with a number of configured properties.
+- An :ref:`ALG Log Profile<alglog>` named **ALG_Log_profile** with a number of configured properties.

 .. literalinclude:: ../../examples/declarations/example-tftp-profile.json
    :language: json